lanl-ansi/PowerModels.jl/README.md

 run_ac_opf("nesta\_case3\_lmbd.m", IpoptSolver())
 ```

-Similarly a DC Optimal Power Flow can be executed with,
+Similarly, a DC Optimal Power Flow can be executed with,
 ```
 run_dc_opf("nesta\_case3\_lmbd.m", IpoptSolver())
 ```

-In fact, "run_ac_opf" and "run_dc_opf" are simply shorthands for a more general formulation-independent OPF execution, "run_opf".
-For example, "run_ac_opf" is equivalent to,
+In fact, "run_ac_opf" and "run_dc_opf" are shorthands for a more general formulation-independent OPF execution, "run_opf".
+For example, "run_ac_opf" is,
 ```
-run_opf("nesta\_case3\_lmbd.m", ACPPowerModel.
-IpoptSolver())
+run_opf("nesta\_case3\_lmbd.m", ACPPowerModel, IpoptSolver())
 ```

-Where ACPPowerModel indicates an AC formulation in polar coordinates.
+Where "ACPPowerModel" indicates an AC formulation in polar coordinates.
 This more generic "run_opf" allows one to solve an OPF problem with any power network formulation implemented in PowerModels.
 For example, an SOC Optimal Power Flow can be run with,

 ```
-run_opf("nesta\_case3\_lmbd.m", SOCWRPowerModel.
-IpoptSolver())
+run_opf("nesta\_case3\_lmbd.m", SOCWRPowerModel, IpoptSolver())
 ```

 Extending PowerModels with new problems and formulations will be covered in a another tutorial, that is not yet available.